Andrew Huberman discusses the following supplements in the context of boosting testosterone:

 For the purposes of testosterone increase, Andrew describes Fadogia as increasing Luteinizing Hormone (LH), which then stimulates the testes to produce more testosterone.

-In the interview Kyle notes a couple of approaches he takes when using it with patients to increase their testosterone.
-For those who are not getting blood work done regularly, he suggests either:
+In Andrew’s interview with Kyle Gillett (timestamp), Kyle notes a few approaches he takes when using Fadogia with patients to increase their testosterone.

 - Taking 600 mg every other day